 “I was saddened, stunned, shocked, to read about the murder of young Malcolm,” former Georgia congresswoman Cynthia McKinney said.
-The former lawmaker had taken Shabazz under her wing and he had traveled with her to Libya on a trip.
+The former lawmaker had taken Shabazz under her wing, and he had traveled with her to Libya.

 “Many of my closest associates have personal memories of their time with him and of his efforts to reach out to them for help,” McKinney said.
 “He was writing a book.”